Kara0410/SiameseNetwork/README.md

 ![GitHub Image](/Image/figure6.png)

-*Figure 6: Performance comparison of SNN across different loss functions and activation functions.*

-## Usage

-- Clone the repository.
-- Install dependencies as outlined in `requirements.txt`.
-- Follow the provided documentation to replicate the study or apply the findings to your own face recognition projects.

 ## Future Directions

 The findings from this study open several avenues for future research, including further optimization of hyperparameters and exploration of additional neural network architectures to enhance face recognition capabilities.

 ## Acknowledgments

 This work is based on the study "Practical Work in AI" by Boran Cihan Polat.
-For a deeper dive into the methodology, results, and theoretical underpinnings, refer to the original study.
+For a deeper dive into the methodology, results, and theoretical underpinnings, please read teh provided pdf-file.